colmmurphyxyz/CS3305-2024-Team-2/README.md

 ### Peer to Peer Architecture
 Sands or Orisis uses a peer-to-peer network architecture, where one player 'hosts' the game and the other player will connect to the host's computer.
 This eliminates the need for a dedicated server to be present.
 From the game's main menu, one peer will input a port number and select the 'Host Game' button.
 They will be referred to as the 'host' in this document.
 The host will then listen for connections on the provided port.
 Another peer will input a port number and an IP address, then select the 'Join Game' button.
 They will be referred to as the 'client' from here on.
 They will attempt to connect to a host at the specified address and port.
 If a connection is established, both players will be prompted to begin the game when they are ready.
 We made the decision to only concern ourselves with LAN networking, but not to outright forbid playing over the internet.
+Those who wish to play over the internet will have to work with port forwarding and firewalls though
-**NB: Firewall policies may restrict P2P connections over LAN, for example, eduroam will, by default, not allow connections between between network clients on the same LAN.
-In our testing we used a mobile hotspot to work around this when necessary**
+**NB: Firewall policies may restrict connections over LAN, for example, eduroam will, by default, not allow connections between clients on the same LAN.
+In our testing we used a mobile hotspot to work around this**
-### Application Layer Netcode Architecture
+### Actors
 As stated previously, a game in Godot is composed of *nodes* Some nodes can be considered *actors*.
 An Actor is an object that represents a single game entity, for example, an instance of the Sniper scene can be considered an actor.
 Every actor has functionality to make calls over the network to update the actor's properties (position, velocity, etc) or to execute a method.
 This is done via the RPC protocol

-### Transport Layer Netcode Architecture
+### RPC and transport layer netcode
 RPC calls can be declared as either 'reliable' or 'unreliable'.
 RPC methods will default to being sent unreliably unless otherwise specified.
 Reliable calls will be sent over TCP, and the order in which they are executed by the recipient is guaranteed to be the same order in which they were sent.
 Most of out RPC methods are declared as reliable as they relate to critical logic, such as actor spawning, signalling damage to an actor or signalling to change the game scene.
 For non-critical logic, such as triggering sound effects, we declare the associated RPC methods as unreliable.
 Meaning they will be sent over UDP and it is not guaranteed they will be executed by the recipient